-Subject Focus: Writing Learning Outcome 6: Coursework and controlled I can write different text types accurately and fluently using the appropriate language and register, with a clear focus on purpose and audience.
-Assessment (Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) 6.1a I can, with support, speand content words. ell frequently used function 6.2a I can spell frequently used grammatical function words and content words.
-6.3a I can spell most grammatical function words and low frequency words. ake use of a limited range of demarcation which allow for 6.2b I can make use of a range of punctuation and sentence demarcation which allow for clear communication.
+Subject Focus: Writing Learning Outcome 6: I can write different text type Coursework and controlled es accurately and fluently using the appropriate language and d register, with a clear focus on purpose and audience.
+Assessment Criteria (MQF 1) Assessment Criteria (MQF 2) Assessment Criteria (MQF 3) 6.1a I can, with support, spell frequently used function and content words.
+6.2a I can spell frequently used grammatical function words and content words.
+6.3a I can spell most grammatical function words and low frequency words.
+6.1b I can, with support, make use of a limited range of punctuation and sentence demarcation which allow for basic communication.
+6.2b I can make use of a range of punctuation and sentence demarcation which allow for clear communication.
 6.3b I can make use of a wide range of punctuation and sentence demarcation which a high level of accuracy.
-6.1c I can, with support, ma structures with some contro 6.2c I can make use of basic grammatical structures.
+6.1c I can, with support, make use of grammatical structures with some control of agreement.
+6.2c I can make use of basic grammatical structures.
 6.3c I can make use of complex grammatical structures.
-6.1d I can, with support, cocompound sentences. nstruct simple and basic 6.2d I can construct compound and basic complex sentences.
+6.1d I can, with support, construct simple and basic compound sentences.
+6.2d I can construct compound and basic complex sentences.
 6.3d I can construct a variety of complex sentences.
-6.1e I can, with support, wr the right tone. ite in an appropriate way with 6.2e I can make use of words to create a particular mood or feeling.
+6.1e I can, with support, write in an appropriate way with the right tone.
+6.2e I can make use of words to create a particular mood or feeling.
 6.3e I can make use of complex structures to create a particular mood or feeling.
-6.1f I can, with support, use specific to the context. e a limited range of vocabulary 6.2f I can use a good range of vocabulary specific to the context.
+6.1f I can, with support, use a limited range of vocabulary specific to the context.
+6.2f I can use a good range of vocabulary specific to the context.
 6.3f I can make use of a wide range of context specific lexical features to convey meaning in writing.
-6.1g I can, with support, maregister in my writing. ake use of informal and formal 6.2g I can make use of informal and formal register in my writing.
+6.1g I can, with support, make use of informal and formal register in my writing.
+6.2g I can make use of informal and formal register in my writing.
 6.3g I can make use of informal, formal and neutral register in my writing.